deployKF/website/content/guides/local-quickstart.md

 ## 6. Try the Platform

-Now that you have a local deployKF ML Platform, here are some things to try out!

-### The Dashboard

-The _deployKF dashboard_ is the web-based interface for deployKF, it gives users [authenticated access](./platform/deploykf-authentication.md) to tools like [Kubeflow Pipelines](../reference/tools.md#kubeflow-pipelines), [Kubeflow Notebooks](../reference/tools.md#kubeflow-notebooks), and [Katib](../reference/tools.md#katib).
+The _deployKF dashboard_ is the web-based interface for deployKF, it gives users authenticated access to tools like [Kubeflow Pipelines](../reference/tools.md#kubeflow-pipelines), [Kubeflow Notebooks](../reference/tools.md#kubeflow-notebooks), and [Katib](../reference/tools.md#katib).

 ![deployKF Dashboard (Dark Mode)](../assets/images/deploykf-dashboard-DARK.png#only-dark)
 ![deployKF Dashboard (Light Mode)](../assets/images/deploykf-dashboard-LIGHT.png#only-light)

-### Access the Gateway

 All public deployKF services (including the dashboard) are accessed via your _deployKF Istio Gateway_, to use the gateway, you will need to expose its Kubernetes Service.

-For this quickstart, we will be using the port-forward feature of `kubectl` to expose the gateway locally on your machine.
+For this quickstart, we will be using the port-forward feature of `kubectl` to expose the gateway locally on your machine:

 !!! steps "Step 1 - Modify Hosts"

     The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service.
     This means that using `localhost` or `127.0.0.1` will NOT work.

+    We must add a host entry so that `deploykf.example.com` resolves to `127.0.0.1`:

     === "macOS"